jalizadeh/ISTQB-Exam-Questions/Chapter 01.md

     1. Measuring and analyzing results.
     2. Reporting discrepancies as incidents.
     3. Identifying test conditions or test requirements.
-    4. Assessing if more tests are neede
+    4. Assessing if more tests are need

 4. Which activity in the fundamental test process creates test suites for efficient test execution?
     1. Implementation and execution.